Pupil Premium & Funding

 - Personalise the timetable to ensure that each student follows an appropriate curriculum

-- Full-time staffing to provide dedicated literacy support to enable all students to access the curriculum – literacy support can either be 1-1 or in small groups
+- Full-time staffing to provide dedicated support in English and Maths to enable all students to access the curriculum – support can either be 1-1 or in small groups

 - Provide extra support for English and maths for KS4, including booster classes and targeted intervention, ensuring all pupil premium students have relevant resources, including revision guides and all examination texts